raig4359/fdk-client-kotlin/documentation/PLATFORM.md

-This API allows to edit a location associated to a company.
+This API allows to create a location associated to a company.

 *Returned Response*